 3. Research Pharmacy Technician Training Programs

-There are many pharmacy technician training programs to choose from.
+There are many pharmacy tech training programs to choose from.
 Options range from self-paced online courses to pharmacy technician associate degree programs at a community college.

 You want to choose a program that has a good reputation, you can afford, and that will help you reach your ultimate goals.
 We go over what to look for in a training program later on in this article.

-Here at Stepful, we offer a 4-Month Online Pharmacy Technician Program that only costs $1,999 and includes an in-person externship, career coaching, and a 100% money back guarantee.
+Here at Stepful, we offer an accredited 4-Month Online Pharmacy Technician Program that only costs $1,999 and includes support in finding an in-person externship and career coaching to help you find a job.

 4. Apply & Enroll in a Pharmacy Technician Training Program